system76/docs/_articles/use-openvpn.md

 ### Getting a .ovpn file

-OpenVPN uses '.ovpn' files for setting up the VPN on your system and includes the servers to contact.
-Most VPN providers will provide a .ovpn file such as the following:
+OpenVPN uses `.ovpn` files for setting up the VPN on your system and includes the servers to contact.
+Most VPN providers will provide a `.ovpn` file such as the following:

 - [ProtonVPN](https://protonvpn.com/)
 - [NordVPN](https://nordvpn.com/ovpn/)